 I figure I’ve tuned over 25,000 pianos in my life, and I’ve definitely become sensitized to the process.
 The stability of my tuning depends on setting the pin properly, and to do that I’ve spent 35 years developing pin sensitivity in my body.
 Finally, finally, Charles Faulk has made a tuning lever that frees me to use all of that experience.
 The Faulk carbon fiber/aluminum lever allows a level of pin perception and “micro” movement that is truly extraordinary, leading to more fun and less work, more “in-the-zone” moments and far less frustration.
 It’s the best tuning lever I’ve ever used by two or three orders of magnitude.”

-I’m introducing the new line of CF-TR tuning hammers.
-These tuning levers feature a threaded head/shaft connection that will allow you to change heads easily in the field.
+The CF-TR and CF-3 tuning levers feature a threaded head/shaft connection that will allow you to change heads easily in the field.
 If you are a frequent tip changer, this design will be especially helpful.
-All you will need to do is to keep an extra head/tip assemblies in your tool kit.
+All you will need to do is to keep an extra head/tip assembly in your tool kit.
 You’ll be back to work in seconds!
-This design features a tuning shaft that has an outer tube of titanium with an inner tube of carbon fiber for added strength and stiffness.
+This design of the CF-TR features a tuning shaft that has an outer tube of titanium with an inner tube of carbon fiber for added strength and stiffness.
+The CF-3 has an ultra high modulus carbon fiber tune, 3/4″ width.
 You will have a choice of 5, 10, or 15 degree tuning heads.

 Length: 11 3/4″

 Weight: 8.9 oz

 Description: This is the first of a new model called CF-LITE.
 The lever is made with a high modulus

 carbon fiber tube with a .065″ wall thickness.
 This low mass lever can detect micro movements in the tuning pin.
 And yet the thin walled tube is remarkable strong.

 Weight: 10.9 ounces